fpvandoorn/lean2/hott/init/init.md

 * [equiv](equiv.hlean)
 * [pointed](pointed.hlean)
 * [ua](ua.hlean) (declaration of the univalence axiom, and some basic properties)
-* [funext](funext.hlean) (proof of equivalence of certain notions of function exensionality, and a proof that function extensionality follows from univalence)
+* [funext](funext.hlean) (proof of equivalence of certain notions of function exensionality => and a proof that function extensionality follows from univalence)

 Support for well-founded recursion and automation: